digitalfuel/vscode-platformOS-snippets/README.md

 Alternatively, press `Ctrl`+`Space` (Windows, Linux) or `Cmd`+`Space` (OSX) to activate snippets from within the editor.

+# Liquid
+Whitespace control is add for all snippets.
+And can be removed when needed by deleting the - inside liquid tags.

 ### Comment Tag
 ```javascript
 comment- // whitespace stripped